 - 6.7.
 Council may sell assets that are deemed to be surplus to requirements or that are not providing satisfactory returns.
-Council will resolve how to utilise the proceeds from the sale of land and/or building (property) assets and any other assets with a value over the Chief Executive's financial delegation.
-Proceeds may be invested, used to fund capital expenditure or operating expenditure associated with the activity which held the original asset. - 6.8.
-Council may, in exceptional circumstances, choose to use proceeds of asset sales for expenditure in another an activity other than that associated with the sold asset/s, subject to complying with the decision-making requirements of the Local Government Act 2002.
+Council will resolve how to utilise the proceeds from the sale of land and/or building (property) assets and any other assets with a value over the Chief Executive's financial delegation. - 6.8.
+Council may choose to use proceeds of asset sales for expenditure in an activity other than that associated with the sold asset/s, subject to complying with the decision-making requirements of the Local Government Act 2002.